-Tools that can help identify your peers around the world include Web of Knowledge and other databases specific to your area of expertise.
+Tools that can help identify your peers around the world include Web of Science and other databases specific to your area of expertise.
 A quick Google search for the names of authors/researchers will often reveal personal web pages that can be a mine of information.

 - Enter a "quick search" topic

 - When the results are shown, click on "analyze", then click on "analyze" again to rank the results by author.

 Find out about the journal in which you intend to publish

 Not all journals are created equal.
 To make the biggest impact, check to see if the journal is peer reviewed before you submit your work.
 This marks out the publication as a quality journal, and will reflect prestige on your research.
 Other factors that affect the impact and prestige of a journal include the make up of the editorial board, whether it is available electronically or not and whether it has a record of publishing high quality, highly cited work.

 Ulrich's International Periodicals Directory can help with this information, as well as giving more detail including reviews, and whether it's available electronically or only in print.
 Alternatively, you may look at the homepage of the journal.